MelleVessies/RL/README.md

 - [ ] Find out if theres a particular reason some environments have a shorted default termination number of steps than others.
 - [ ] Implement a check/warning to see if settings have already been run
 - [ ] implement a check to see whether all results use the same set of hyperparameters and or filter out incomplete ones
-- [ ] implement saving NNs to view result
+- [x] implement saving NNs to view result
-- [ ] implement rendering of behaviour
+- [ ] implement rendering of behaviour (Melle working on this)
 - [ ] create environment file

 #### useful Papers